How Pacewright Works

 Training load tracking

-The algorithm continuously compares your recent training (last 7 days) to your longer-term average (last 28 days) using a ratio called the ACWR.
-This concept, developed by Tim Gabbett and validated across multiple sports, tells us whether your current training load is appropriate for your fitness.
+The algorithm continuously compares your recent training (last 7 days) to your longer-term average (last 28 days).
+This ratio — used widely in sports science — tells us whether your current training load is appropriate for what your body is adapted to.

-• Ratio between 0.8 and 1.3: Safe zone.
+- Ratio between 0.8 and 1.3: Safe zone.
 Your recent training is proportional to what your body is adapted to.
 Proceed as planned.

-• Ratio above 1.3: Caution.
+- Ratio above 1.3: Caution.
 You're doing significantly more than your body is used to.
 The algorithm reduces upcoming workout intensity and explains why.

-• Ratio above 1.5: Intervention.
+- Ratio above 1.5: Intervention.
 The algorithm actively scales back your plan to bring you into a safe range.
 This is the zone where injury risk spikes.

 Volume increase caps

-Regardless of ACWR, the algorithm limits how much your weekly mileage can increase from week to week.
+Regardless of that ratio, the algorithm limits how much your weekly mileage can increase from week to week.
 The caps are stricter at lower mileage (where connective tissue is still adapting) and more permissive at higher mileage (where you have a stronger structural base).
 If you've been stable at your current volume for three or more weeks, you earn additional headroom for a safe increase.

 Single-session spike protection